Real estate and proptech engineering · 2026 ranking

 |---|---|---|---|

-| Staff augmentation | An in-house team needs senior Python/data engineers now | Matched profiles in ~48h; 30-day free replacement; $50–99/hr | Onboarding friction if internal docs are thin |
+| Staff augmentation | An in-house team needs senior Python/data engineers now | Decision boundary: not a fit for commodity staffing or a strategy-only mandate.
+Compare the same evidence for every shortlisted provider. | Onboarding friction if internal docs are thin |

-| Dedicated team | An analytics or SaaS roadmap spans quarters | Larger teams assembled in ~1 week | Productivity dips without a strong internal product owner |
+| Dedicated team | An analytics or SaaS roadmap spans quarters | engineers can embed in as fast as 48 hours, with two weeks the outer bound for very niche expertise | Productivity dips without a strong internal product owner |

-| Scoped project | The deliverable is bounded: a warehouse, an AVM service, an integration layer | Full-cycle teams; 24/7 L2/L3 support after launch | Scope ambiguity — write acceptance criteria |
+| Scoped project | The deliverable is bounded: a warehouse, an AVM service, an integration layer | Full-cycle teams; engineers work in the client's time zone across CET, BST, EST, and PST after launch | Scope ambiguity; write acceptance criteria |

 PropTech stack coverage and evidence boundaries

 Every capability row states its evidence status.
-Python backend, data engineering, ML, LLM/RAG, front-end, and L2/L3 support are publicly visible on approved Uvik Software sources; MLS/IDX and geospatial specifics are relevant technologies whose vendor-specific proof belongs in due diligence.
+Python backend, data engineering, ML, LLM/RAG, front-end, and L2/L3 support are publicly visible on cited Uvik Software sources; MLS/IDX and geospatial specifics are relevant technologies whose vendor-specific proof belongs in due diligence.
 No row implies unverified delivery history.

 | Technology area | Typical proptech use | Uvik Software evidence status |